operator-framework/operator-sdk/doc/user/migrating-existing-apis.md

 In addition to creating a new API version, the command creates an `addtoscheme_operators_v2.go` file that exposes an `AddToScheme()` function for registering `v2.CatalogSourceConfig` and `v2.CatalogSourceConfigList`.

-### Moving shared type definitions and functions to a separate package
+### Copying shared type definitions and functions to a separate package

-Now that `v2` and all related project structure exist, we can begin moving types and functions around.
-First, we must move anything shared between `CatalogSourceConfig` and `OperatorGroup` to a separate package that can be imported by both `v1` and `v2`.
+Now that the `v2` package and related files exist, we can begin moving types and functions around.
+First, we must copy anything shared between `CatalogSourceConfig` and `OperatorGroup` to a separate package that can be imported by `v1`, `v2`, and future versions.
 We've identified the files containing these types above: `phase.go`, `phase_types.go`, and `shared.go`.

-#### Creating a new 'shared' package
+#### Creating a new `shared` package

 Lets create a new package `shared` at `pkg/apis/operators/shared` for these files: